IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

    - **Optimized to download JAR directly in build jobs**
    - **Simplified Docker image building by using a single platform (linux/amd64)**
    - **Added control over which versions are marked as "latest"**
+   - **Integrated AWT stripper to remove AWT dependencies from the JAR before building native images**

 2. **Setup Action**
    - A GitHub Action that downloads the requested version of our custom-built Crowdin CLI